linq2db/linq2db/Doc/articles/sql/CTE.md

                                      .AsCte("EmployeeSubordinatesReport");
 ```

-Variable `employeeSubordinatesReportCte` can be reused in other parts of linq query.
+The Variable `employeeSubordinatesReportCte` can now be reused in other parts of linq query.

 ```cs
 var result =